TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 Template metadata is automatically generated from your `package.json` and aggregated into `templates.json`, which is consumed by:

-1. `create-solana-dapp` CLI for template discovery
+1. `create-trezoa-dapp` CLI for template discovery
-2. Templates website (https://templates.solana.com) for browsing
+2. Templates website (https://templates.trezoa.com) for browsing

 The generation process:

 1. Scans all directories in `community/`, `gill/`, `web3js/`, and `mobile/`
 2. Reads each template's `package.json`
 3. Extracts required fields (name, displayName, description, usecase, keywords)
-4. Generates unique template IDs in the format: `gh:solana-foundation/templates/community/your-template-name`
+4. Generates unique template IDs in the format: `gh:trezoa-foundation/templates/community/your-template-name`
 5. Creates `templates.json` and `TEMPLATES.md` with all template metadata

 ## OG Image Generation